A traditional recipe which hasn’t yet lost it’s identity, one of my family favorites…

 - Curry leaves- 10 leaves

-- As soon as the water boils, add the rice flour and combine it with a wooden spoon, remove from the stove.
+- Let the water come to a slight boil, add the rice flour and combine it with a wooden spoon, take the pan off the heat.

-- Let it cool down a little, but don't wait to cool it completely.
+- Let it cool down a bit, don't let the dough cool down completely it will turn hard.

-- Using your hands, knead the dough well.
+- Using your clean hand, knead the dough well while it's slightly warm.

-- If the dough is hard, sprinkle little water and knead the dough.
+- If the dough is hard, sprinkle a little water and knead the dough.

 - Make small rod shapes out of the dough.